vatsakhatri/Async-WebCrawler/README.md

 ## Introduction

-In this documentation, we will understand the how to asynchronously crawl web pages using redis and celery
+In this documentation, we will understand how to asynchronously crawl web pages using redis and celery